Exploring the Wonders of Engineering

 Arash has developed an expertise in design-under-uncertainty, energy management strategies and real-time implementation of model-predictive control (MPC) strategies in automotive engineering.
 He used to work in industry for 10 years as a cyber-systems architect prior to joining University of Sussex, where he led a team of 15 software and hardware developers located in three different companies.
 The team under his direction developed more than 400k source lines of codes.

 DR JOSE M. HERREROS

-Co-Founder; Lecturer in Mechanical Engineering, University of Birmingham
+Co-Founder; Associate Professor in Mechanical Engineering, University of Birmingham

 His research interests focus on the development of clean and energy-efficient powertrains for vehicular applications and his expertise lies in the integration of modelling and experimental characterisation of pollutant emissions and powertrain systems.
 He has been involved in several Industry and EPSRC projects.